This section covers:

 Performance (world premiere)

-The core of this competition is the awarding of a prize for the crafting of a musical instrument – probably (but not necessarily) taking the form of composition software – to express the elements of the Mendeleev Periodic Table in musical form, so that using this, music can be composed and played.
+The core of this competition is the awarding of a prize for the crafting of a way to express the elements of the Mendeleev Periodic Table in musical form, so that using this, music can be composed and played.

 There will be three prizes, 1st 2nd and 3rd, at £1000, £500 and £250.